OpenMachine-ai/HuggingFive/README.md

 - F : output channels (or filters), only used if F is not the same as C
 - R : input resolution
 - Q : output resolution, only used if Q is not the same as R
+- MACs : number of fused multiply-accumulate operations required by the neural-network layer (can be used as a lower-bound for total number of ops; for conv layers, this number ignores possible savings from zero-padding)

 ## Contributing